brianhuster/neovim-pygtk/README.md

 ## Python Gtk GUI for Neovim

 ### Description
 Python Gtk GUI for Neovim allows users to interact with Neovim through a graphical user interface (GUI) using the Gtk library.
+Fork of [neovim/python-gui](https://github.com/neovim/python-gui).

 ### Dependencies
 A [Neovim](https://github.com/neovim/neovim) that must be executable via `nvim` command